ashantamil2010-cell/electric-learns/README.md

 # Arduino Beginner Projects 🔌

-A collection of beginner-friendly Arduino projects with fully commented code — built as part of my electronics learning journey and teaching materials for [AIR Camp](https://github.com/), a free peer-led robotics program for kids ages 6–14.
+Fully commented Arduino sketches from my **Road to Electronics** series — documenting my journey learning electronics from the ground up, one project at a time.

 Every sketch is heavily commented so you can learn *why* each line exists, not just what it does.
+Follow along on Instagram: **@electroniclearns**

 ## 📁 Projects